frirasyidi/frirasyidi.github.io/_pages/02_about.md

 I am Fri; designer with well-designed name to remember.

 As a product designer, I use *common sense* and *user centric approach* to design products and services that are **useful** and valuable for people like you, me, and everyone else.
-With 5 years of experience in digital design and business understadning from my business management undergraduate study, I’ve helped private businesses, NGOs, and the government to design their products.
+With 5 years of experience in digital design and business understanding from my business management undergraduate study, I’ve helped private businesses, NGOs, and the government to design their products.

 I am currently working as UX UI Designer and Acting Product Manager of Growth team for [HappyFresh][HappyFresh].
 I also writes about user experience, design, and startups at [http://frirasyidi.com][Fri Rasyidi].